geertguldentops/clean-code-java/README.md

 ## How do I get set up? ##

-Maven (3) is used to compile the code and run the tests:
+Maven (3) is used to compile the code and run the tests

-* You can run maven manually using `mvn clean install` from the command line.
-* Run the project's only pom.xml file using your favourite IDE!
-(IntelliJ IDEA, Eclipse, Netbeans, etc.)